Author: Leon Wimmenhoeve

 My website is in a redirect loop

-When you experience a redirect loop (the browser shows the “too many redirects” or ERR_TOO_MANY_REDIRECTS error), this can be caused by several things, I’ve listed the most common causes below.
+When you experience a redirect loop (the browser shows the “too many redirects” or ERR_TOO_MANY_REDIRECTS error), this can be caused by several things, and we’ve listed the most common causes below.
 Most checks can be done without access to the back-end.
-If these steps all fail, and you still have a redirect loop, you can try to activate Really Simple SSL in safe mode.
-This will activate Really Simple SSL without a redirect and without your site URL becoming https.
-If all
+If these steps all fail, and you still have a redirect loop, you can try to activate Really Simple Security in safe mode.
+This will activate Really Simple Security without a redirect and without your site URL becoming https.

 Redirect loop in WordPress admin only, not on front end

 WordPress depends on a variable, $_SERVER[“HTTPS”] to check if it is on SSL.
 As a consequence, when this variable is not set and SSL is forced, WordPress tries to redirect back to http.
 This causes redirect loops on the back-end only, and not on the front-end.
-Really Simple SSL fixes this by adding $_SERVER[“HTTPS”] = “on”; to your wp-config.php.
-If you have activated Really Simple SSL, enabled SSL, and still have this issue: something might have gone wrong with the
+Really Simple Security fixes this by adding the following line to your wp-config.php file: $_SERVER[“HTTPS”] = “on”; If you have enabled the Really Simple Security plugin and clicked “Activate SSL”, but still experience this